bcmpinc/StardewHack/README.md

 ## Compiling

 Open `StardewHack2.sln` in Visual Studio 2022 (or whatever development tool you are using) and hope it compiles. :)

+## Translating

+Starting with version 7.0 my mods have support for translation files.
+If you like to help out, I've combined all the translation files into a single file:
+[default.json](/translations/default.json).
+To get your translation included in the next release, create a new issue and attach your translated file.